shoubamzlibap/small_projects/README.md

 # small_projects
-A collection of small projects, not worth a seperate directory
+A collection of small projects, each of them not worth a seperate repository.
+More like a script collection.